 Pudina rice or Mint Pulao is a tasty, flavorful, vegetarian one-pot Indian main course meal.
 This rice dish is prepared with simple ingredients like mint leaves, ginger, garlic, and Indian spices.
 The pudina or mint paste used in this recipe gives a unique aroma and flavor to this dish.
-Pudina rice can be perfect for lunch, dinner, tiffin box, or party meals.
+Pudina rice can be perfect for lunch and dinner, tiffin box, or party meals.

 What is Pudina Rice?